Electric Cars: The Basics

 - Q8 TFSIe

 The Audi A7 executive premium car has been on sale since 2010.
 The Audi A7 Sportback concept was unveiled at the 2009 Detroit Auto Show.
-The A7 Sportback is available as a petrol/electric plug-in hybrid.
-PHEVs are appropriate for individuals and families:
+The A7 Sportback is available as a plug-in hybrid electric vehicle (PHEV).

 PROS | CONS |